sudharshanreddyt/website-rag/README.md

-# 🔎 Website RAG - Question Answering
+# 🔎 Website RAG - Answer questions about a website content using RAG

 This streamlit application lets you interactively ask questions about any website using a Retrieval-Augmented Generation (RAG) pipeline.